Bosch-0/Project-Muggle/README.md

 ## Research
 The Bitcoin Core wallet (GUI / CLI) offers a range of UX constraints not seen in conventional Bitcoin wallets.
-Some examples being the use of hardened Hierarchical Deterministic Wallets
+An example being the use of hardened hierarchical deterministic wallets.
+This makes it unable to export xpubs making things like setting up a multisig wallet using Bitcoin Core GUI as a signer difficult.
+Another example is Bitcoin Core's lack of support of BIP39 mnemonics, causing many interoperability issues with other wallets.
+Though these are not unfounded decisions and in practically all cases have been done to increase security.
+Due to the unique nature of the Bitcoin Core wallet, designers must build UI/UX from the ground up working within these constraints.
+I will be actively researching how to best go about maximixing UX in the Bitcoin Core wallet within these technical constraints.
+My aim is to have Bitcoin Core be a refernce implemenation for UI/UX best practices when desiging a Bitcoin wallet like Bitcoin Core.

 A recent square crypto design grantee Jamaal is [conducting design research](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#) around who uses the Bitcoin Core wallet.
 I'll be actively collaborating with Jamaal were relevant.

-A lot of research is also being conducted by the Bitcoin Design community in establishing a Bitcoin Design guide.
+Research is also being conducted by the Bitcoin Design community in establishing a Bitcoin Design guide.
 I'll be actively applying insights relevant to the design of Bitcoin Core.